HEC Paris: MSc in International Finance (MIF)

+The MSc in International Finance is ranked #1 worldwide for pre-experience programs (2020 FT Rankings).

-Master in Business Administration (MBA)
+Master of Business Administration (MBA)

 The MBA program, created in 1969, has two intakes: September and January.
 HEC's MBA consists of a 16-month-long curriculum, with 8 months of core courses and 8 months of a customized program, including several specialization options, exchange programs, and fieldwork projects.
 A typical class is composed of some 250 students – 90% of whom are international students – with more than 52 nationalities represented in the 2017 graduating class.
 The selection process seeks a balance between academic achievement, professional experience, international exposure, and personal motivation.
 Knowledge of French is not an entry requirement, but participants are highly encouraged to have a basic knowledge of French by the start of the MBA Program, while mandatory (during the first two core terms) and optional language courses are offered throughout the program.
-Exchange and dual degree programs are offered with about 40 international partner business schools, including HKUST, London Business School, Columbia Business School, Wharton, and Yale.
+Exchange and dual degree programs are offered with about 40 international partner business schools, including the Singapore Management University, HKUST, London Business School, Columbia Business School, Wharton, and Yale.

 Executive education

+Executive MSc Innovation and Entrepreneurship

+The Executive MSc Innovation & Entrepreneurship is a program created by HEC Paris and delivered partly on Coursera.
+100% online, it takes 18 months.
+The first students were admitted in March 2017.

 Executive MBA

-The HEC Executive MBA is a program for top executives with a minimum of 8 years of corporate experience, which prepares them for general management positions (the average background experience of students is about 14 years).
+Formerly (until 2002) Centre de perfectionnement aux affaires, the HEC Executive MBA is a program for top executives with a minimum of 8 years of corporate experience, which prepares them for general management positions (the average background experience of students is about 14 years).
 The Executive MBA is a multi-site program offered in Paris (France), Beijing (China), St Petersburg (Russia) and Doha (Qatar).
 The courses are split between theory, case studies, strategic projects, leadership training, EU community campus and foreign exchanges in the US and Asia.
 Program partnering universities are NYU, UCLA, Babson College in the US, Tsinghua University in China and Nihon University in Japan.